Get started:

 Reports typically include write-off categories (A, B, S, or N), auction dates, and any available photos of the damage.
 You may also notice mileage markers, MOT gaps, previous owners, and the location where the vehicle was processed.

-You can check accident history on car with confidence and assess the repair quality and risk with this information.
+You can check the accident history on a car with confidence and assess the repair quality and risk with this information.
 It also helps you understand likely insurance rules and future resale value before you commit.

 Can I get a damage car check with pictures?